10 Paid Internships for High School Students in California

 Location:Â Stanford Health Care, Stanford, CA

-Cost/Stipend: Stipend is provided but the amount is not specifiedÂ
+Cost/Stipend: A stipend is provided, but the amount is not specifiedÂ

 Application Deadline:Â Applications for Summer will open in Fall/Winter